LucasJMO/E6Plus/classes/Rogue.md

 **Fear Aura**: A rogue radiates a 5-foot-radius fear aura as a free action.
 Enemies in the area must succeed on a Will save (DC 10 + 1/2 her class level + her Cha modifier) or become shaken.
 A creature who successfully saves cannot be affected by that rogue's fear aura for 24 hours.

+**Greater Improved Healing**: A rogue gains an enhancement to their natural healing abilities.
+For every 10 minutes a rogue spends out of combat they recover 1 hitpoint.
+This is in addition to hitpoints regained via other methods (resting for example).

 **Hide in Plain Sight**: A rogue with hide in plain sight can use the Hide skill even while being observed (as long as he is within 10 feet of some sort of shadow).
 He cannot however, hide in his own shadow.

 **Improved Evasion**: This ability works like evasion, except that while the rogue still takes no damage on a successful Reflex saving throw against attacks henceforth she takes only half damage on a failed save.
 A helpless rogue does not gain the benefit of improved evasion.

-**Greater Improved Healing**: A rogue gains an enhancement to their natural healing abilities.
-For every 10 minutes a rogue spends out of combat they recover 1 hitpoint.
-This is in addition to hitpoints regained via other methods (resting for example).

 **Improved Reaction**: A rogue gains a +2 untyped initiative bonus.

+**Improved Sneak Attack**: A rogue gains an additional 1d6 bonus damage when sneak attacking.

 **Jester's Feint**: As a swift action a rogue may toss a brightly colored object in the square of an enemy with a Sleight of Hand check opposed by the enemy’s Spot check.
 If he succeeds, the enemy is denied his Dex bonus for the rogue’s next attack.
 This ability has a range of 30 ft.